How do I get car insurance with a suspended license?

 Driving with a suspended license is illegal, but under certain circumstances, you may need to maintain your car insurance.
 Special circumstances include having a hardship license that allows you to drive to and from work and having other drivers on your policy.
 Since your current insurance company may no longer insure you due to your new high-risk status, it is important to find new coverage right away by using a comparison tool.
 An insurance policy comparison tool will allow you to search through various policies, choose a policy and pay for that policy.
 Start comparing car insurance rates now by using our FREE tool above!

 Having a suspended license means that your driving privileges have been revoked.
 Since it is illegal to drive with a suspended license, you will need to have your license reinstated and receive a new license before you can resume driving.

-If you are caught driving with a suspended license, you could face civil or criminal charges.
+If you are caught driving with a suspended license by a law enforcement officer, you could face civil or criminal charges.
 The difference depends on whether you knew your license was suspended and the laws and regulations in your state.
 If you did not know your license was suspended, the traffic cop that stopped you may simply issue you a citation.
 If it is determined that you are knowingly driving with a suspended license, you could be charged with a felony and sentenced to prison.

 - Driving with a suspended license is illegal even if you do not know your license is suspended

 - Getting stopped by a police officer while driving on a suspended license can result in misdemeanor or felony charges